kdave/btrfs-progs/Documentation/Feature-by-version.rst

         Unregister devices previously added by the scan ioctl, same effect as if the kernel module is reloaded.

-5.1 - zstd level
+5.1 - ZSTD level
-        Allow to set the zstd compression level via mount option, e.g. like *compress=zstd:9*.
-The levels match the default zstd compression levels.
+        Allow to set the ZSTD compression level via mount option, e.g. like *compress=zstd:9*.
+The levels match the default ZSTD compression levels.
 The default is 3, maximum is 15.

 5.2 - pre-write checks